-Ralph Muller is Chief Executive Officer of the University of Pennsylvania Health System - a $5.5 billion enterprise that includes six (one joint-venture) hospitals, a faculty practice plan, a primary care provider network, multispecialty satellite facilities, home care, hospice care, long-term care and rehabilitation care.
+Ralph Muller is Chief Executive Officer of the University of Pennsylvania Health System - a $7 billion enterprise that includes six hospitals and a joint-venture facility, a faculty practice plan, a primary care provider network, multispecialty satellite facilities, home care, hospice care, long-term care and rehabilitation care.

 Prior to joining UPHS, he was, from 1985 to 2001, the President and CEO of the University of Chicago Hospitals and Health System.
 In 2001-2002, he was a Visiting Fellow at the Kings Fund in London, U.K.